Fund Verification Reviews

 The Connect America Fund (CAF) aims to close the digital divide by requiring carriers to meet defined broadband build-out obligations across rural America.
 The program provides support to eligible telecommunications carriers (ETCs) to deliver service in rural, insular and other high cost areas at rates reasonably comparable to those in urban communities.

-USAC and the FCC are committed to ensuring Connect America Fund support is being spent as intended.
+USAC and the FCC are committed to ensuring that Connect America Fund support is being spent as intended and that carriers receiving CAF support are building out broadband as required.
+Carriers are subject to random audits and other investigations to ensure compliance with program rules and orders (see 47 CFR Section 54.320(a)).
 USAC’s compliance reviews are designed to confirm that participating carriers are meeting broadband deployment obligations in accordance with FCC rules through a two-step process: validation and verification.

 Carriers with deployment obligations must report regular progress toward their milestones by filing broadband deployment data and related certifications with USAC’s High Cost Universal Broadband (HUBB) portal showing where they are building out high-speed Internet service by latitude and longitude.

-The HUBB also acts as a platform for in-depth verification reviews to substantiate broadband deployment and confirm that carriers are in fact building out service that meets the FCC’s minimum performance standards to the locations reported in the system.
-All carriers participating in CAF programs with deployment obligations are subject to this verification process, starting with carriers participating in the CAF Phase II model-based support and Rural Broadband Experiments (RBE) programs.
+The HUBB also acts as a platform for in-depth verification reviews to substantiate broadband deployment and confirm that carriers are in fact building out service that meets the FCC’s minimum performance standards to a random sample of locations reported in the system.
+All carriers participating in CAF programs with defined broadband build-out obligations are subject to this verification process, with verification reviews tied to their annual deployment milestones.

 Verification Review Process